aws-samples/amazon-rekognition-custom-labels-demo/README.md

 The application is accessed using a web browser.
 The address is the *url* output from the CloudFormation stack created during the Deployment steps.

-* When accessing the application, the browser will ask you the permission for using your camera.
-You will need to click "*Allow*" for the application to work.
-* Click "*Image Mode*" and then upload a picture (JPG and PNG formats are accepted) if you wish to detect the custom labels from a picture.
+After accessing the web application, all the Rekognition Projects will be shown.
+After having some Rekognition Projects trained and running, it will be possible to upload a picture (JPG and PNG formats are accepted) to detect the custom labels from a picture.
-* Click "*Webcam Mode*" and then click "*Start Rekognition*" if you wish to detect the custom labels from snapshots taken from your webcam.

 ### Remove the application